joern-daudert/aam-bootcamp/create_traits/README.md

 ### Story: Using the Data Ingestion UI

 In Exercise 1 you have completed the neccessary steps to start collecting online behavioral data via Adobe Analytics which is being server-side-forwarded into Adobe Audience Manager.
-Now there is raw data (key:value pairs such as evar1:pageName) flowing into the Data Management Platform.
+Now we've got raw data (key:value pairs such as evar1:pageName) flowing into the Data Management Platform.
 In AAM such raw data is called a **Signal**.
+The goal is to have users qualify for a segment, so we need to take the raw data flowing into the DMP and bring it into a format the

 ### Exercise 2.1 - Create a trait based on key:value pairs